PART 30: SEARCH AND RESCUE

 Carrie finally caught her breath.
-“Fortunately, our friend here had pretty copious notes, and they made for ‘heavy’ reading.
-But what did he do to you, Luci?!
-You look older than me!!”
+“Fortunately, our friend here had a lot of notes, which make for ‘heavy’ reading.
+But what did he do to you, Luci?
+You look older than me!”

 “The time machine?
 You’re from the future?”
 Carrie said in confusion.

 “No.” Luci took some tentative steps towards the prone figure as she fought to regain her sense of equilibrium.
 “It’s from when I touched those wires yesterday.
 In fact, I’m still tingling… this guy seemed to think my DNA was in flux.”
 As she said that, Luci stumbled and fell, but she was close enough now to reach out and grab a few of the loose sheets.